CAIS members can view up to date COVID-19 resources and school samples here.

 David Robertson, Head, Queen Margaret’s School

-Barry White, Associate Professor, Goodman School of Business and current CEO, Niagara 2022 Canada Summer Games
+Barry Wright, Associate Professor, Goodman School of Business and current CEO, Niagara 2022 Canada Summer Games

 "I think there are four areas where Next Steps adds great value.
 The first is an overview of the various aspects that independent school administrators face.
 As many emerging leaders come from the academic world, an introduction to finance, advancement, HR, operations, risk management, etc can be enlightening.
 The second, are insights into the broader topic of effective leadership in changing times.
 The third was the opportunity to dig into a meaningful change project, with the support of mentors and peers.
 Having a support team as we work through the highs and lows was incredibly valuable.
 The last area, is the Next Steps community itself.
 The program accepts a diverse group of individuals with varying formal leadership positions who all share a passion for education, a commitment to personal group and a belief in the work of independent schools in Canada.
 We shared our professional successes and failures, pushed each other to dig a bit deeper and even enjoyed a little bread and wine together.